scottopell/cs190lab5/README.md

   git config --global core.excludesfile ~/.gitignore_global
   ```

-4. And don't worry about this for now, just know that this is the safest option
+4. Run the command below.
+Don't worry about what it does.
+It sets the settings of git to the safest options.

    ```bash
    git config --global push.default simple